Quarterly Statistics

 Jon@LookoutPC.com maverick@utahluxurygroup.com

 Condo sales across the primary market range followed a pattern similar to single-family homes.
-Year-over-year sales units increased in Heber Valley and around the Jordanelle by 33% and 13% respectively.
-Closer in, condo unit sales in Park City and Snyderville dwindled, down 19% and 48% respectively.
+Year-over-year sales units increased in Heber Valley and around the Jordanelle by 79% and 41% respectively.
+Closer in, condo unit sales in Park City and Snyderville dropped, down 1% and 7% respectively.
+Condo prices, however, were mixed across these two areas.
+Within the Park City limits, the median sale price fell 10% to $1.52 million.
+In the Snyderville Basin, the median sale price rose to just over $1 million, up 21%.

 Single Family Homes

-The number of homes sold in 2023 across the primary market area (Summit & Wasatch Counties) was only 11% less than in 2022, confirming that the wild market swings we saw during the Covid crisis are well behind us.
+The number of single family homes sold in the 12 months through second quarter 2024 across the primary market area (Summit & Wasatch Counties) was 15% higher than in the same period of 2023.

-A slight increase (3.1%) in the median sales price to $1.65 million confirmed that a great deal more stability has returned to the market than we have seen in quite some time.
-All indications are that stability will continue into 2024.
+A healthy increase (7.6%) in the median sales price to $1.68 million confirmed that a great deal more stability has returned to the market than we have seen in quite some time.
+All indications are that stability will continue throughout 2024.

 Highlights of the single-family home market:

-• Within Park City limits, total unit sales were down 11% to 102 units.
-Sales volume declined 10% to $476 million in the past 12 months.
+• Within Park City limits, total unit sales were up 13% to 103 units.
+Sales volume remained robust, up 27% for the year.

-• The median price of a single-family home within Park City limits fell 5% to $3.69 million.
+• The median price of a single-family home within Park City limits rose 15% to $3.99 million.

-• Only 27 homes have sold in the popular Old Town area in the past 12 months.
-The median price dipped slightly to $3.5 million.
+• Only 31 homes have sold in the popular Old Town area in the past 12 months.
+The median price ticked up slightly (5%) to $3.95 million.

-• Silver Creek South and Promontory had the largest median price gains, 34% in each area.
-The median price of a Promontory home is now above $4 million.
+• Promontory had the largest price gains, up 38% year over year.
+The median price of a Promontory home is now above $4.6 million.

-• Canyons Village held on to crown of “most expensive area” with a median price once again topping $10 million.
+• Canyons Village held on to crown of “most expensive area” with a median price once again now more than $11 million.

 Single Family Y-o-Y Summary